-Pregnancy Research Registry
+Pregnancy Research Project

 Star Legacy Foundation is very excited about our newest and largest project!

-The Pregnancy Research Registry is designed to allow women who have had a baby in the last 15 years (regardless of outcome) contribute the information about that pregnancy to science!
+The Pregnancy Research Project is designed to allow women who have had a baby in the last 15 years (regardless of outcome) contribute the information about that pregnancy to science!
 The first arm will include a review of the prenatal, delivery, and postnatal medical records.
 The second arm is a maternal survey to document aspects of the pregnancy that are not reflected in the medical records.